-The Logitech MX Keys is mediocre for mobile or tablet use.
+The Logitech MX Keys is decent for mobile or tablet use.
 This keyboard isn't designed for this use, and will likely stay on your desk, whether it be at home or in the office.
 However, if you're often on the move, it can connect to your devices via Bluetooth and it's not too heavy to bring around.
 On the downside, its full-size design might be a bit hard to fit in a backpack.

 The Logitech MX Keys has a fairly small footprint.
 While it isn't as small as tenkeyless keyboards, it has minimal borders beyond its keys which helps keep it as small as possible without feeling cramped.
 For a smaller full-size design, check out the Logitech K780.